 Qui tam, or “whistleblower,” lawsuits are a type of civil action brought under the Federal Claims Act whereby the whistleblower is rewarded monetarily for funds that are collected against those providers who have committed Medicaid or Medicare fraud, or wrongful billing practices.
 If an individual has evidence of fraud against any federal or state program and “blows the whistle,” that person is entitled to a portion of the recovery.
 However, such a whistleblower must take specific steps to ensure their share of the percentage of any recovery.

-It is important to speak with an experienced lawyer who has handles qui tam or whistleblower claims.
+It is important to speak with experienced whisteblower lawyers who have handles qui tam or whistleblower claims.
 The lawyers at Miller Law Group in Raleigh, North Carolina, have represented numerous whistleblowers and actions against those individuals and/or businesses that wrongly billed the government for services.

-If you believe you have a whistleblower claim, contact Miller Law Group for a free consultation.
+If you believe you have a whistleblower claim, contact Miller Law Group for a free consultation with a whisteblower attorney.